 The Big Idea

-With Amazon on board, SMMA and Atlantic Management unveiled their Big Idea: preserve the warehouse and The Cube, but greatly expand the warehouse footprint to form a 357,000 square foot R&D and production facility.
+With Amazon on board, SMMA and Atlantic Management unveiled their Big Idea: preserve the warehouse and The Cube, but greatly expand the warehouse footprint to form a 357,000 square foot robotics testing and production facility.
 This new “big box” would also include offices, a dining hall, roof deck, and outdoor landscaping.

 The idea was well received by the new tenant, as keeping the warehouse and The Cube would allow for an early move-in.
 But after signing the lease, Amazon continued to push hard for an even quicker move-in and expansion.
 “Every day the tenant was delayed, they were missing out on hundreds of thousands of dollars of product rolling out the loading dock doors,” explained Park.